MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.

-The dataset below is available as a Microsoft Excel csv file and has the following columns over 299 rows :
+The dataset below is available as a Microsoft Excel csv file and has the following features for 299 patients :

 ![Figure  - Kaggle Heart Failure Prediction Dataset Columns ](http://www.kaytek.co.in/images/msudp3/1B09_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_Dataset_Full.png)